nthuy190991/polygonization_PIA2019/README.md

 ### Some notes
 The code may crash if the inputs Vspec or Mspec too small (e.g. <0.75).
 In such cases, the algorithm cannot resolve the perpendicular property of the polygon, or it is because there are too few points in some splitted segment(s).
-Therefore, my advice is to begin with big Vspec and Mspec, and gradually reduce them.
+Therefore, my advice is to begin with big Vspec and Mspec value, and then gradually reduce them.

 ## Reference
 \[1\] Dutter, M. (2007).
 "Generalization of building footprints derived from high resolution remote sensing data", Institut für Photogrammetrie und Fernerkundung, Technische Universität Wien.